Information bounds production in replicator systems: Results

-In Fig.~\ref{fig:prod-info}a, the difference of maximum productivity at the best inactive timescale $\lambdaopt$ versus $\lambda\to\infty$ recovers the gap between the two bounds $\prm-\prmO = \Omega I_{\pi}(R;E_-)$.
+\newstuff{However, in correlated environments, productivity exceeds the no-side-information bound $\prmO$ (gray line) at intermediate \newstuff{values of} $\lambda$.
+Here, the maximum productivity is non-monotonic and peaks at the predicted values of $\{\hpopt,\lambdaopt\}$ while reaching the side-information bound $\prm$.
+Hence, the gap exhibited between this peak and the large-$\lambda$ regime approximates the difference $\prm-\prmO = \Omega I_{\pi}(R;E_-)$.
 After normalization, this corresponds exactly to the mutual information between $R$ and $E_-$.
-Recall that, in our example, $R\equiv E$, thus $I_{\pi}(R;E_-)=I_{\pi}(E;E_-)\approx 0.25$ (nats) is the mutual information between consecutive environment states. {This demonstrates that for positively correlated environments, productivity can be increased by exploiting side information.} When side information is erased ($\lambdaopt\to\infty$), the system can only achieve the no side-information bound, $\prmO$.
-The gap between the overall productivity peak and the $\lambda \to \infty$ productivity (shown in green in Fig.~\ref{fig:prod-info}a) quantifies the amount of information about the environment that the system uses to maximize productivity.
-This gap can serve as an empirical signature of functional information in this chemical system.
+Recall that, in our example, $R\equiv E$, thus $I_{\pi}(R;E_-)=I_{\pi}(E;E_-)\approx 0.13$ (nats) is the mutual information between consecutive environment states.
+This gap quantifies the amount of information about the environment that the system can potentially use to maximize productivity, and serves as an empirical signature of functional information in this chemical system.}

-In the uncorrelated case of Fig.~\ref{fig:prod-info}b, there is no mutual information between consecutive environments, thus no possibility of using side information.
-In the anticorrelated case Fig.~\ref{fig:prod-info}c, correlations exist and can be encoded as side information (at finite $\lambda$), but this side information cannot be exploited by any achievable strategy to increase productivity.
-Thus, productivity never exceeds the no side-information bound $\prmO$.

-Finally, note that $\prm$ and $\prmO$ are not constant with respect to $\lambda$.
-This is because these bounds include the constant $\gammaConst$, which depends on $\lambda$ through the total replicator concentration at the end of the inactive phase, the $\Xein(\lambda)$ term in~Eq.~\eqref{eq:exp_gamma_term}.
-At small $\lambda$, this concentration is close to $X^*_{\e_-}$, the steady-state concentration at the end of the previous active environment.
-We may plug this into~\eqref{eq:exp_gamma_term} (and use that the two marginals of $p_{\e,\e_-}$ are equal) to show that $\gammaConst \approx 0$.
-Conversely, at long $\lambda$, the replicator concentration at the end of the inactive phase approaches $X^*_{\inac}\approx \mu> X_{\e}^*$ (since $k_f\gg k_d$).
-In this regime, $\gammaConst<0$, which leads to an increase in productivity.
-This occurs because formation is favored over degradation, so most monomers assemble into replicators.
+In contrast, for uncorrelated environments, we observe that the two bounds coincide $\prm=\prmO$.
+This is because when $c=0$ there is no side information, $I_{\pi}(R;E_-)=0$.
+Finally, in anticorrelated environments, despite having $I_{\pi}(R;E_-)>0$, the system remains constrained by the no-side-information bound, \newstuff{which is a phenomenon particular to this case study, as discussed above.}